 Stretching 2.2 miles in length, the boardwalk was recently renovated following Hurricane Sandy and reopened in 2013.
-Overlooking the Atlantic Ocean and complete with easy beach access, the boardwalk is the perfect place for runners, walkers and bikers alike.
+Overlooking the Atlantic Ocean and complete with easy beach access, the boardwalk is the perfect place for runners, walkers, and bikers alike.
 Health & Wellness Ambassador Tip: This might just be a personal thing, but running 4-miles while staring at the ocean seems easier and makes the time fly by.
-I like to run one-way on the boardwalk and head back on the sand by the water for a little resistance.
+I like to run one way on the boardwalk and head back on the sand by the water for a little resistance.

 Belmont Lake State Park

-Belmont Lake State Park boasts over 450-acres with softball fields, miles of hiking/walking trails, a 2-mile long bridle path with stables at Babylon Riding Center, as well as rowboat, kayak, pedal boat and paddle boat rentals available seasonally.
+Belmont Lake State Park boasts over 450-acres with softball fields, miles of hiking/walking trails, a 2-mile long bridle path with stables at Babylon Riding Center, as well as rowboat, kayak, pedal boat, and paddleboat rentals available seasonally.
 Health & Wellness Ambassador Tip: Perfect for a fall run, choose from many tree-lined trails and take in the colorful changing autumn leaves.

 Norman Levy Preserve

 The preserve is a man-made park with many groomed trails that take visitors to the top of a hill.
-The trails include exercise stations and the park also boasts fishing, bird spotting, kayaking and hiking amenities.
+The trails include exercise stations and the park also boasts fishing, bird spotting, kayaking, and hiking amenities.
 Health & Wellness Ambassador Tip: Head to the top of the hill for one of my favorite views of the NYC skyline, plus there are plenty of paths and hills for a scenic run/walk.

 Robert Moses State Park

-Robert Moses State Park is a 875- acre park located on the western end of Fire Island and accessible by the Robert Moses Causeway across the Great South Bay.
+Robert Moses State Park is an 875- acre park located on the western end of Fire Island and accessible by the Robert Moses Causeway across the Great South Bay.
 Established in 1908, the park is the oldest state park on Long Island and is known for its five-mile stretch of beaches on the Atlantic Ocean.
 Health & Wellness Ambassador Tip: This is one of my favorite escapes when I need a break from the hustle and bustle of everyday life.
-Enjoy the surrounding nature and wildlife with the ocean in the background and lighthouse on the horizon.
+Enjoy the surrounding nature and wildlife with the ocean in the background and the lighthouse on the horizon.